nervosnetwork/rfcs/README.md

 ## Categories

-Not all RFCs are standards, there are 2 RFC categories:
+Not all RFCs are standards, there are 2 categories:

 * Standards Track - RFC that is intended to be standard followed by protocols, clients and applications in Nervos network.
 * Informational - Anything related to Nervos network.